 General Workshop Information:

-All of our Creative Composition workshops / tours will cover the overlooked and sometimes forgotten aspects of image design and the all-important role that light plays in creating dramatic and spectacular images!
+All of our Master Series Photography workshops will cover the overlooked and sometimes forgotten aspects of image design and the all-important role that light plays in creating dramatic and spectacular images!

 Join us to get a better understanding of the basic and advanced image design techniques and how capturing light will make extraordinary images from ordinary subjects.